 SL Started in 2003, 2004 depending on what you define as ‘starting’.
 It started with a basic avatar that evolved over time.
 That is the Classic avatar.
 It is still with us.

-If you take off everything you can take off your avatar is wearing, you are looking at the Classic avatar.
+If you take off everything your avatar is wearing that you can take off, you are looking at the Classic avatar.
 You can click the top menu Developer (press Ctrl-Alt-Q to reveal the menu item if it isn’t showing)->Avatar->Character Tests->Test Male/Female.
-This will set your avatar to the very basic (Classic) avatar known as Ruth.
+This will set your avatar to the very basic (Classic) default-test avatar known as Ruth or Roth.

-If you press Ctrl-Shift-T, you can see that everything in SL is mesh (wire frame image above).
-What is not obvious are the things we call primitives or prims for short.
-These are things like the classic avatar, cubes, cones, spheres, etc. The mesh part, or list of vertices/polygons, of these are built into the viewer and are part of what you downloaded when you installed the viewer.
+If you press Ctrl-Shift-T, you can see that everything in SL is mesh (wireframe image above).
+What may not be obvious is the things we call primitives or prims, for short, are mesh too.
+These are things like the classic avatar, cubes, cones, spheres, etc. The mesh part, or list of vertices/polygons, of these prims are built into the viewer and are part of what you downloaded when you installed the viewer.

 These are parametric primitives.
-This means that all the cube-prims in SL use the mesh built into the viewer.
-The size and color of all the cubes are controlled by parameters.
+This means that all the cube-prims in SL use the same mesh which is built into the viewer.
+The different sizes and colors of all the cubes are controlled by parameters.
 Only the parameters are downloaded when your viewer needs to render a cube.
 This process was created when the Internet was SLOW to allow better performance.
-It saves downloading lists of vertices.
+Building them into the viewer saves downloading lists of vertices.

 There are some milestone points for changes in the SL system.
 Understanding those helps one understand the avatar we have today.
 It also helps when you have to figure out which tutorial is useful and currently meaningful.

 A big change was the addition of a new prim we call ‘mesh’ in 2013.
-This can be confusing as everything in SL is mesh, polygons.
+This can be confusing as everything in SL is mesh, a group of polygons.
 A ‘mesh’ prim is a prim that does NOT have its set of vertices/polygons built into the viewer.
-The list of polygons making up the item is a parameter and is downloaded from the asset servers as needed.
+The list of polygons making up the ‘mesh’ item is downloaded from the asset servers as needed.

 We can build those vertex/polygon lists using 3D modeling programs like Blender.

 Once the feature was added to SL people begin making mesh clothes.
-A significant problem of the era was the Appearance Sliders used to make an avatar shape did not affect the mesh clothes.
-Finding clothes that fit was a major headache.
+A significant problem of the era was the Appearance Sliders used to make an avatar shape did not affect the mesh clothes, just the avatar body.
+Finding clothes that fit was a headache.
+The solution was what we call Standard Sizes.
+Clothes were made to a standard set of sizes.
+If you set your avatar to one of the 5 standard sizes the clothes would fit, mostly.

 Fitted mesh clothes just didn’t fit Classic avatars all that well.
-Because of technical complications the avatar shape and fitted mesh clothes’ sizes grew and shrank at different rates.
+Because of technical complications, the avatar shape and fitted mesh clothes’ sizes grew and shrank at different rates when the Shape Sliders were changed.
 If you wanted a fat or skinny avatar, it was almost impossible to find clothes that fit.
 One had to stay in the middle ranges of size for a good fit.

 A fitted mesh body, hands, feet, and head are all mesh primitives used as attachments to the Classic avatar.
 They cover the Classic avatar body.
 They hide the Classic body.